- Genre arrow_drop_down

 Hi there, I’m Johnny Goldstein.
 I’m a 26-year-old producer and I’ve been in the business since I was 15.
 Originally from Israel, I’ve shaped albums and mixed tracks for some of the leading artists in the country.
 I’ve also produced official remixes for some of the biggest artists in the world.

 Hi, I am Jorm!
-I am a Swedish EDM/Pop producer with many years of experience.
-I write catchy melodies and chord progressions and produce them in which ever style you prefer.
+I am a Swedish EDM/Pop producer with many years of experience(my music is featured on MrRevillz Youtube channel).
+I write catchy melodies and chord progressions and produce them in which ever style you like.
 Check out my spotify to see some of my work: https://open.spotify.com/artist/05pZjhj26S39scU4qPUhzq?si=Q8BdA8BXT52parEscBlrdA

 Kevin Rockhill is a New Jersey based musician with over 15 years of experience in composing for television and producing for various artists.
 In addition to compiling over 1000 tracks on more than 100 TV shows across 20 networks, he has also produced 5 Billboard top fives during his career.